 The Constitutional Foundations of Judicial Review was published in 2000 by Hart Publishing.
-It is based on doctoral research carried out at the University of Cambridge in the late 1990s under the supervision of Professor Christopher Forsyth, for which Mark was subsequently awarded the University of Cambridge Law Faculty's Yorke Prize for a PhD thesis of exceptional quality, which makes a substantial contribution to its relevant field of legal knowledge.
-The book examines and contribute to the debate concerning the constitutional justification for judicial review of administrative action.
+It is based on doctoral research carried out at the University of Cambridge in the late 1990s under the supervision of Professor Christopher Forsyth, for which Mark was subsequently awarded a University of Cambridge Yorke Prize.
+The book examines and contributes to the debate concerning the constitutional justification for judicial review of administrative action.
 In particular, the book explores what it is, in the absence of a written constitution, that provides the source of the courts' authority to intervene in relation to – and to strike down – the decisions and actions of the executive branch of government.

 The PhD research on which this book draws was conducted at a time when a vibrant debate was going on in this area amongst public-law scholars.
 Opinion was very sharply divided between accounts of judicial review based upon the ultra vires doctrine (according to which courts merely ensure that administrators observe legislatively-stipulated limits upon their powers) and the common law theory (which holds that the principles of good administration enforced via judicial review are simply common law rules).